-Long before we had the internet, we had to market ourselves the “old fashioned” way.
-At the time I got in it was all about submitting cassette tapes, and not long after that it went to CDs, which you did if you wanted to get noticed.
-We all paid A LOT in postage for mass mailings, it kinda sucked and it was expensive to do.
+Long before we had the internet, if we wanted to get a job in voiceover we had to market ourselves the “old fashioned” way.
+At the time I got in it was all about submitting cassette tapes.
+Not long after that it went to CDs, which you did if you wanted to get noticed.
+We paid A LOT in postage for mass mailings, it kinda sucked and it was expensive to do.
 I still remember going into the duplicator with my little cassette and having them duplicate 200 copies of it – and then mailing them out by hand.
 It’s a whole lot easier these days.

 It’s still important to market yourself these days – probably even more so, because the talent pool has increased exponentially.
-It used to be a small group of people who did this kind of work, now everyone’s got a home studio, its global, and honestly – it’s tough for the new kid on the block to get looked at or listened to.
+It used to be a small group of people who did this kind of work, now everyone’s got a home studio.
+It’s global, and honestly – it’s tough for the new kid on the block looking to get a voiceover job to get looked at or even listened to.
 You’ve got to be proactive with this stuff.

 Fortunately, you guys have the internet.
 YouTube, Twitter, Instagram, LinkedIn, Facebook.
 There are so many ways to get your stuff out there quickly and efficiently to a worldwide audience.